- Public Works

 - Reduce fertilizer and pesticide use or toxicity.
 When mowing the lawn, mulch lawn clippings to provide a natural fertilizer.

-- When watering lawn, don't over-spray.
+- When watering lawns, don't over-spray.
 Water that runs off sidewalks and roadways carries contaminants (oil, grease, and metals) into the storm system.

 - Pick up litter or pet waste.
-Waste ends up in our streams either directly or through storm drains.
+The waste ends up in our streams either directly or through storm drains.

 - Get involved in your local watershed association (i.e. Mt.
 Hope Bay Shore Watershed, Ten Mile Watershed Alliance, Runnins River Steering Committee).

 - Maintain your septic system.
 Water ponding above your septic system during a storm can mean that your system is breaking out.
 The breakout can carry bacteria and viruses with it.

 - Divert runoff from pavement to grassy, planted, or wooded areas of your property.

 - When washing your car, use phosphate-free, non-petroleum-based cleaning agents.

 - If you see a suspicious discharge to a water body or storm drain (catch basin, slotted manhole) contact Seekonk's Conservation Agent at 508-336-2944.